Reducing Chrome Power Usage in Linux

 CoLoft graciously hosted the event and sponsored a 1-month free membership for the 2nd-place team, so I look forward to taking advantage of that over the next 4 weeks!

-ZipRecruiter (previously named StarterView), is a new site we launched that helps hiring managers find candidates without spending a lot of money on recruiters.
+ZipRecruiter (previously named StarterView), is a new site we launched that helps hiring managers find candidates.
 ZipRecruiter is already delivering value for its closed beta customers, so we figured it's time to open it up to the world.
 Come on by, create a free account, and start receiving qualified applicants in your inbox.
 We'd love to hear your feedback.

 Firefox Search Tool for Google